npranav10/ns2-docker/README.md

 *   `$ docker run -it v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY npranav10/ns2 bash `
     will give you access to terminal of ubuntu container, where we can run ns2.
 *   The command `$ ns ns-simple.tcl` will execute the pre-downloaded sample file.
 If everything does well, a NAM window will pop up and then rest is in your hands in handling the ns2-ubuntu container.
 OUTPUT OF EXECUTED TCL FILE WILL BE STORED IN `OUT.NAM` FILE
-#### 5. IMPLEMENTATION OF TRACEGRAPH WILL BE UPDATED SOON AND A WAY TO STORE YOUR FILES
+#### 5. METHOD TO IMPLEMENT TRACEGRAPH AND A WAY TO STORE YOUR FILES WILL BE ADDED SOON